-Grammarly corrects hundreds of grammar, punctuation, and spelling mistakes while also catching contextual errors, improving your vocabulary, and suggesting style improvements.
+Grammarly corrects hundreds of grammar, punctuation, and spelling mistakes.
+This is while also catching contextual errors, improving your vocabulary, and suggesting style improvements.
 Come for the best-in-class grammar checking, stay for the added polish that will keep your text clear, mistake-free, and effective.

-At BoomWriter, our mission is to immerse students, teachers, parents and administrators in an interactive learning experience, both in and beyond the classroom.
+At BoomWriter, the mission is to immerse students, teachers, parents and administrators in an interactive learning experience, both in and beyond the classroom.
 Students develop their creative writing skills and understanding of literary elements.
-Students apply, share, and assess vocabulary knowledge in a new, fun, and interactive way.
-Students demonstrate their nonfiction writing skills in information and explanatory, argument/opinion, scientific, or narrative focused projects.
+They can apply, share, and assess vocabulary knowledge in a fun and interactive way.
+Plus, they have the ability to demonstrate their nonfiction writing skills in information and explanatory, argument/opinion, scientific, or narrative focused projects.

 Look up words to find their meanings and associations with other words and concepts.
 Produce diagrams reminiscent of a neural net.
-Learn how words associate.
+Additionally, learn how words associate.

 Just For Fun